Cam (singer): Artistry

 Cam was exposed to classic country music at an early age from the time spent on her grandparents' ranch.
 They introduced her to the musical sounds of Patsy Cline, Bonnie Raitt and Willie Nelson.
 She was largely influenced by the vocal phrasing of Cline and Ray Charles.
 She also developed an appreciation for the Chicks and the Indigo Girls, commenting that she was "so into those female harmonies".
 She additionally cites Bob Dylan, Joni Mitchell, and Randy Newman as influences on her songwriting style.
 Although she has a variety of musical influences, Cam stated that country music is where she felt most connected to.
 In a 2015 interview with Rolling Stone, she explained her reasoning: "I grew up singing in a lot of different languages and a lot of world music choirs, so I have a lot of musical influences.
 But the songwriting structure of country music is the standard in my mind. ...
 That structure seems to feel the most homey to me."

 Personal life

-In September 2015, Cam became engaged to Adam Weaver, a business broker with First Choice Business Brokers in Nashville.
+In September 2015, Cam became engaged to Adam Weaver, a business broker and owner of Nashville Business Brokers.
 In October 2016, the couple married in a small ceremony in a California desert.
 In December 2019, she gave birth to her first child, Lucy.
 Shortly after giving birth, Cam posted on social media that she was a "breech at 39wks, a next-day c-section (ouch) & here we are... three of us now."